tcheukueppoo/maat/docs/maat.md

 x =~ s<o>«0»
 ```

-## Single character delimiter
+## Single character delimiters

-We also have a restricted set of delimiters for quoted values and regular
+We also have a restricted set of single character delimiters to represent quoted values
-expression operators.
+and regex operators.

 ```
 / | % "  '